michaeldayreads/reference/$-etc..md

 For example, we may wish to `source ~/.profile`  re-load the profile after adding a new alias to our `.profile`.

 #### tmux
+`tmux ls` show sessions
+`tmux new -s session-name` new session
+`tmux a -t session-name` attach to a session
+`tmux detach`  detach from the session you are in
+`tmux kill-session -t session-name` end session entirely
+`killall tmux` end all sessions